 Everyday you will see a different part of the 18,000-hectare game reserve (it’s bigger than you think!) and come across new animals – some you never knew even existed!
 Meet “Norman the nuisance”, the elephant that seems to destroy everything in his path, be brave and try some termites (they taste of mint!) and keep an eye out for the giraffes heads as they hide behind the bushes.

 Home to some of the world’s most iconic animals, including the king of the jungle lions, timid leopards, clumsy rhinos, graceful elephants and mystic buffalo that make up the big five.
-There is also a diverse abundance of a variety of antelope, giraffe, warthog, cheetah, zebra and over 25 other species that roam the plains of the game reserve, providing you with everlasting memories!
+There is also a diverse abundance of a variety of antelope, giraffe, hippo, warthog, cheetah, zebra and over 25 other species that roam the plains of the game reserve, providing you with everlasting memories!

 This area was once densely populated with wildlife, however diversity changed dramatically after the onset of intense animal hunting.
 The hunting was followed by farming practices that saw a clash of domestic and wild animal interests and the systematic eradication of problematic animals.
 Substantial parts of the area are currently undergoing a transformation back to wildlife and nature-based land usage after 200 years of various forms of domestic animal and agricultural farming.